 Pamela Esprívalo Harrell, Associate Professor, Ed.D.; University of Houston.
 Science teacher quality and teacher effectiveness.

 Mary M. Harris, Regents Professor; Ph.D., University of Pittsburgh.
 Teacher education and development of teacher knowledge in the early years of teaching; politics and policy that apply to the curriculum.

 Mei W. Hoyt, Assistant Professor; Ph.D., Texas A&M University.
 Curriculum studies with a focus on digital media and embodiment; teacher education and new technologies; multicultural education; cross-cultural studies.

 Kelley King, Assistant Professor; Ph.D., University of Texas at Austin.
 Qualitative studies of pre-service teachers’ learning to teach in diverse settings; pre-service teachers’ learning in a simulated classroom.

-James D. Laney, Professor; Ed.D., University of California-Los Angeles.
+James D. Laney, Professor and Department Chair; Ed.D., University of California-Los Angeles.
 Generative teaching-learning theory; general social studies education; economic education; aging education; arts integration.

 George S. Morrison, Professor; Ed.D., University of Pittsburgh.
 Course redesign; blended learning; early childhood teacher professional development; early childhood curriculum development; early literacy and reading; faith-based early childhood programs; cross-cultural/national early childhood programs.

-Nancy Nelson, Professor and Department Chair; Ph.D., University of Texas at Austin.
+Nancy Nelson, Professor; Ph.D., University of Texas at Austin.
 Processes and practices of written communication; academic authorship; global literacy; intercultural dialogue; research traditions.